onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

     :keyword: SHOULD
     :introduced: casablanca
     :impacts: dcae, dmaap
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF **SHOULD** support the data schema defined in 3GPP TS 32.435, when supporting the event-driven bulk transfer of monitoring data.
+    The VNF or PNF **SHOULD** support the data schema defined in 3GPP TS 32.435 or 3GPP TS 28.532, when supporting the event-driven bulk transfer of monitoring data.

 .. req::